Scrum prescribes one person in the role of Product Owner (PO). Not multiple people, not a committee, just one person:

 - Limit the planning horizon to no more than 2 to 3 sprints of work ahead, as preparing more work is likely to result in waste.
 If you are able to predictably specify your work more than 3 sprints ahead you maybe should not be doing Scrum as your product is not complex enough.

-- Prevent the Product Backlog from spawning by extending the DoD, continuously reducing technical debt with merciless refactoring and strict bug policies.
+- Prevent the Product Backlog from spawning by extending the DoD (this increases the end to end capability of the Scrum team and possibly simplifies the Product Backlog), continuously reducing technical debt with merciless refactoring and strict bug policies.

-“The Product Owner may do the above work, or have the Development Team do it.
-However, the Product Owner remains accountable.”
+“The Product Owner may do the above work (Backlog management) or may delegate the responsibility to others.
+Regardless, the Product Owner remains accountable.”
 (Scrum Guide)